rkvermaa/rkvermaa/README.md

 - 👯 I’m looking to collaborate on **possibility of evolving AI**

-- 🤝 I’m looking for help with **career transition to data Scientist**

 - 👨‍💻 All of my projects are available at [https://github.com/rkverma87](https://github.com/rkverma87)

 - 📝 I regularly write articles on [https://rkverma.substack.com/](https://rkverma.substack.com/)